zincio/apidocs/source/includes/_object_reference.md

 --------- | ---- | -----------
-email | String | The email for the retailer account password | String | The password for the retailer account
+email | String | The email for the retailer account password | String | The password for the retailer account verification_code | String | (Optional) The verification code required by the retailer for logging in.
+Only required in cases where the retailer prevents a login with an `account_locked_verification_required` error code.

 ## Price components object